Virtual-Protocol/tao-vpsubnet/docs/validator.md

-We can encode the entire motion and tkae the distance in the embedding space.
+We can encode the entire motion and take the distance in the embedding space.

 ## System Requirements